ArgonLang/Argon/README.md

 * Limited I/O support.
 * No multithreading support.
 * No debugging support.
+* Currently all test cases are disabled and out of date.

 # 🤝 Contributing
 There is currently no guide available to contribute to the development, but if you are interested you can contribute in several ways: